Polk County, Florida: Intercity rail

 Polk County has two Amtrak train stations, in Winter Haven and Lakeland.
-The Lakeland station is served by Amtrak's Silver Star while the Winter Haven station is served by both Amtrak's Silver Star and Silver Meteor.
+Both stations are served by Amtrak's Floridian, with the Winter Haven station alone also served by Amtrak's Silver Meteor.

 Communities

-According to the 2010 Census, just under 38% of the population of the county lives in one of Polk's seventeen incorporated municipalities.
+In the 2010 Census, just under 38% of the county's population lives in one of Polk's seventeen incorporated municipalities.
 The largest city, Lakeland, has over 112,000 residents and is located in the western edge of the county.
 The other core city of the metropolitan area, Winter Haven, is located in the eastern part of the county and has 34,000 residents.

 The county seat, Bartow, is located southeast of Lakeland and southwest of Winter Haven and has over 17,000 residents.
 The cities of Bartow, Lakeland, and Winter Haven form a roughly equilateral triangle pointed downward with Bartow being the south point, Lakeland the west point, and Winter Haven the east point.

 The other major cities in the county with a population over 10,000 include Haines City, Auburndale, and Lake Wales.
 Haines City is in the northeast part of the county and has over 20,000 residents.
-Auburndale is located northwest of Winter Haven and Lake Wales is around 16 miles east of Bartow.
+Auburndale is located northwest of Winter Haven.
+Lake Wales is around 16 miles east of Bartow.